-The ARG!
-Cartoon Animation studio was founded by Artie Romero.
-From his high school days in the 1960s, he's always been a cartoonist, comic book artist and publisher.
-In the spring of 1968, seeing his covers and illustrations for Cranberry Oblivion hot off the press at a print shop, Artie was fascinated by printing and publishing.
+ARG!
+Cartoon Animation studio was founded by Artie Edward Romero.
+Starting in his high school days in the 1960s, he was a cartoonist, comic book artist and publisher.
+In the spring of 1968, seeing his covers and illustrations for Cranberry Oblivion hot off the press at a print shop, Artie became fascinated by printing and publishing.
 He studied fine art and illustration in college, and kept drawing and publishing, achieving minor fame as "Ed Romero" in comics fandom.
 In 1972 he edited and published the fifth issue of his comics and science fiction fanzine Realm with artwork by Frank Frazetta, Vaughn Bode, Michael Wm Kaluta, Barry Windsor-Smith, Carl Barks, Gil Kane and other titans of the Silver Age of comics.

 Everyman was always a labor of love, successful only by the standards of the small press.
-Artie moved away from printing and publishing in 1981, after he fell in love with the art of animation.
-Everyman Studios became an animation studio, and it was renamed ARG!
+Artie largely lost interest in printing and publishing in 1981, after he fell in love with the art of animation.
+In 1981 Everyman Studios became an animation studio, and it was renamed ARG!
 Cartoon Animation in 1994.
 For more details, check out Artie Romero's personal site.

 New comix by Everyman Studios & friends